buraksekili/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 Tyk Supports secure gRPC proxy connections, in order to do so you only need to attach a certificate to the API that you want to expose just as you do for regular APIs, after that you can consume the service via HTTPS.

 #### Insecure gRPC Proxy (H2C)
-For those scenarios that you want to connect two services that call each other or just need an insecure connection you can use h2c (that is the non-TLS version of HTTP/2).
+For scenarios where you want to connect two services calling each other or just need an insecure connection you can use h2c (that is the non-TLS version of HTTP/2).
 Tyk supports h2c, this can be enabled at api level by setting `h2c` as protocol in the address of the gRPC server (`target_url`) e.g: `h2c://my-grpc-server.com`.

 #### gRPC streaming
 Tyk supports all kinds of gRPC streaming (client streaming, server streaming and bidirectional streaming).
 It requires you to set a low value for `flush_interval`, this is required in order to forward data to the downstream target as soon as the upstream target replies.
 A high flush interval will delay this communication.
 We recommend the lowest possible value: 1 (1 millisecond).
 You set this value in your `tyk.conf` file in the `http_server_options.flush_interval` option.